yngtodd/starter/README.md

 ## About <a name = "about"></a>

-A starter template for Python packages.
+{{cookiecutter.package_description}}

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites <a name = "prerequisites"></a>